Sell digital products online like an expert

 By letting users interact with products before buying anything, Square Sayings has generated a ton of buzz around its brand.

-With Shopify and WordPress, you can also use social media-specific plugins to add certain features to your site, like icons that link to your various profiles, or a form that lets users comment and share your website posts on their own social pages.
-In other words, Shopify and WordPress make it easy for customers to spread the word about your products!
+With Squarespace and WordPress, you can also use social media-specific apps and plugins to add certain features to your site, like icons that link to your various profiles, or a form that lets users comment and share your website posts on their own social pages.
+In other words, Squarespace and WordPress make it easy for customers to spread the word about your products!

 In case you’re in need of inspiration, here are seven examples of digital products you can sell online: